frederic-perez/AmE-dictionary/data/idioms.md

 __don’t rock the boat__ Don’t say or do something that could upset a stable situation.
 __don’t shit a shitter__ (also don’t bullshit a bullshitter) A phr. meaning one can’t fool someone who deals in fooling others.
 __don’t shoot the messenger__ :two: Don’t get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
-__don’t sweat it__ _(American English, spoken)_ Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._
+__don’t sweat it__ :two: _(American English, spoken)_ Don’t worry or stress about it.
+Used to tell somebody to stop worrying about something: _If we’re a few minutes late he’ll wait for us, so don’t sweat it._ _Don’t sweat small stuff._
 __done and done__ :dart::two: Totally, unequivocally finished or finalized.
 __done and dusted__ (mainly BRITISH)
 __doofus__ _slang_ One who is stupid or foolish.